OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 - Treating the illness

 Yes.
-OHSU will email your student COVID-19 test results with very little personal information about the student — just their age.
+OHSU will send your student’s COVID-19 test results directly through LabFinder.
 OHSU will never share your child’s information or COVID status with anyone other than public health officials.

 Please have the student stay home and away from other people.